QEIIMC Campus - Stakeholder Consultations

 Contractor Parking

+Contractor parking on Campus is not permitted.
 Parking on Campus is extremely limited.
 Contractors are encouraged to find alternate methods of accessing the Campus, or alternative parking arrangements.
-Contractor parking is strictly restricted to the multi-deck only.

 Smoking